FlorianWanders/agenda/README.md

 Check that all required packages are installed.
 Will automate this in a future version.

-- Formatting will be off by one page when an even number of overview sheets is used (I like 1.5 year overviews, which works fine with 3 overview sheets). might fix that sometime in the far future.[^unvevenoverview]
+- Formatting will be off by one page when an even number of overview sheets is used (I like 1.5 year overviews, which works fine with 3 overview sheets).
+Might fix that sometime in the (far) future.<sup>[2](#unvevenoverview)</sup>

-[^flexibility]: All relevant heights/widths are relative, so if you want to change the format, the agenda should still be displayed correctly.
+<a name="flexibility">1</a>: All relevant heights/widths are relative, so if you want to change the format, the agenda should still be displayed correctly.
 Have not tried it and, as stated above, no guarantees, but I created the agenda with the goal to make it as flexible as possible.

-[^unvevenoverview]: At the moment you need to add an extra page between the monthly overview and the weekly agenda if you want to use an even number of overview sheets.
+<a name="unvevenoverview">2</a>: At the moment you need to add an extra page between the monthly overview and the weekly agenda if you want to use an even number of overview sheets.